mhavey/marklogic/uml2es/docs/build.md

 The toolkit provides a gradle build file containing all model deployment and code generation tasks: [../uml2esTransform/uml2es.gradle](../uml2esTransform/uml2es.gradle).
 Actually, it also includes a similar build file for use for DHF: [../uml2esTransform/uml2es4dhf.gradle](../uml2esTransform/uml2es4dhf.gradle).
 Here is a summary of the tasks from that build file:

+...
+TODO - update this for DHF 5.x ...

 ## Build Tasks

 ### uDeployModel